 What Happened During Your Weekend?

 The Atlanta filmmakers share stories from their wild weekend of filmmaking.
-You can blog for 14 days after the 48HFP.
-Share your story!
+(Blogging ended shortly after the filmmaking weekend.)

 Making the challenge even more challenging

 There is no doubt that putting together any kind of film in 48 hours is a challenge.
 It is tough to do in the best of circumstances.
 Everyone completing the project deserves kudos.

 We followed the genre assigned, used a towel as a prop, included a character with the name Liam Oakley-Brown who was also an inventor and complied with the remainder of the rules.
 Nothing special there.

 There was one thing special about team neomaxcom.
 That special thing was our cast - at least three-quarters of it.
 I will speak in detail only of my son on this point and that only because this project was a sort of \\\'fathers day\\\' gift of engagement.

 See, my son is impacted by a moderate to severe case of autism.

 Let me say that it was actually an act of courage on his part to lay on the ground.
 The reason is the sensitivities he has as part of his disability.
 The part he had required he be attacked and be killed and since most dead men cease to stand, he had to take a prone position on the ground.
 I didn\\\'t think about it when I wrote the part but I don\\\'t think he has ever laid on the ground before, much less play dead on the ground.